betseyw15/events.en/help/experience-manager-gems/gems2024/rapid-development-environment-news.md

 ---
 # Webinar Date: September 4th, 2024

-This webinar will be conducted on September 4, 2024 - 5pm CEST / 8am PDT / 8.30pm IST.
+This webinar has been completed on September 4, 2024 - 5pm CEST / 8am PDT / 8.30pm IST.
-The webinar is free of charge, only registration is required.
-To join, please register [here](https://adobe.ly/4cwc5W4).
+Please view the recording below.

 ## What's new in Rapid Development Environments for AEM?